GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

-There are a couple of ways to achieve running multiple game server on one physical server.
+There are a couple of ways to achieve running multiple game servers on one physical server.
 Depending upon the circumstances you may choose a particular method or mixture of both.

 # Prerequisite